 Pantex Plant is a government-owned, contractor-operated facility.
 DOE oversees the operation of Pantex Plant through the National Nuclear Security Administration (NNSA) Production Office (NPO).
-At the end of 2011, just over 4000 people were employed at the Plant either as a contracted or subcontracted employee.
+At the end of 2012, just over 3000 people were employed at the Plant either as a contracted or subcontracted employee.
 Mason & Hanger Corporation (MHC) was the operating contractor of the Pantex Plant from 1956 through May 1999 when it became a subsidiary of Day & Zimmermann, Inc. (D&Z).
 MHC (D&Z) was replaced as operating contractor by BWXT Pantex, LLC (BWXT Pantex), on February 1, 2001.
 BWXT Pantex combined elements of BWX Technologies, Honeywell, and Bechtel.
 Effective in January 2008, the name of the company was officially changed to Babcock & Wilcox Technical Services Pantex, LLC (B&W Pantex).

 From 1942 to 1945, the U.S. Army used the Pantex Ordnance Plant for loading conventional ammunition shells and bombs.
 In 1951, the Atomic Energy Commission (AEC) arranged to begin rehabilitating portions of the original Plant and constructing new facilities for nuclear weapons operations.
-In 1974, the Energy Research and Development Administration (ERDA) replaced the AEC and took responsibility for
+In 1974, the Energy Research and Development Administration (ERDA) replaced the AEC and took responsibility for the operation of Pantex Plant, and in 1977, the ERDA was replaced by the DOE.
+In 2000, the DOE enfolded the NNSA into its structure.

-1 This report will generally use the convention of identifying a unit of measure in Système Internationale (abbreviated SI) units and providing the "English unit" equivalent in parentheses, for example "X kilometers (Y miles)."
-Because radiological measurements are compared to several limits that are generally specified using "English units," the convention is reversed for those measurements, for example "X μ Ci/mL (Y Bq/m3)."
+&lt;sup>1 This report will generally use the convention of identifying a unit of measure in Système Internationale (abbreviated SI) units and providing the "English unit" equivalent in parentheses, for example "X kilometers (Y miles)."
+Because radiological measurements are compared to several limits that are generally specified using "English units," the convention is reversed for those measurements, for example "X:Ci/mL (Y Bq/m3)."